When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

-Hence, these are the only rules that create new values, and these values will never propagate back to the unprimed relations.
-Further, whenever a primed fact $F$ is created containing a null using the rule above, the only further chase steps that can apply to $F$ are FDs, and these will only merge elements in $F$.
-Thus the chase will terminate in polynomially many parallel rounds as in the proof of Proposition~\ref{prop:decidmdetfdclassic}, which establishes the NP upper bound and concludes the proof of Theorem~\ref{thm:decidfd}. \end{proof}
+The only non-full TGDs in these constraints are those of the last bullet point: these are the only rules that create new values, and these values will never propagate back to the unprimed relations.
+Further, whenever a primed fact $F$ is created containing a null using such a rule, the only further chase steps that can apply to $F$ are FDs, and these will only merge elements in $F$.
+Thus the chase will terminate in polynomially many steps as in the proof of Proposition~\ref{prop:decidmdetfdclassic}, which establishes the NP upper bound and concludes the proof of Theorem~\ref{thm:decidfd}. \end{proof}